In this post, I’ll be discussing the steps you should take when you’re putting color over bleached hair.

 This can cause your dye job to become uneven.

-If you started applying the bleach at your roots, then there is a good chance they are significantly lighter than the rest of your hair.
+If you started applying the bleach to your roots, then there is a good chance they are significantly lighter than the rest of your hair.

 This is because bleach processes faster with heat, and your scalp gives off a lot of heat.